unilaiva/unilaiva-songbook/README.md

 ### Option ONE: use the script with Docker (preferred) ###

-This works only on a Linux system.
+This works on Linux and MacOS, or Windows with WSL.

 Execute the compilation script **without** `--no-docker` argument.